 Nirbhaya case: Delhi court issues fresh death warrants against 4 convicts for Feb 1, 6 am

-A Delhi court Friday issued fresh death warrants for February 1, 6 am against the four convicts in the Nirbhaya gang rape and murder case.
-Additional Sessions Judge Satish Kumar Arora was hearing a plea by one of the four death row convicts in the case, Mukesh Kumar Singh, seeking postponement of the date of his execution scheduled for January 22.
+A Delhi court Friday issued fresh death warrants for February 1, 6 am against the four convicts in the Nirbhaya gang rape and murder case, while expressing displeasure over the delay.
+Additional Sessions Judge Satish Kumar Arora was hearing a plea by one of the four death row convicts in the case, Mukesh Kumar Singh (32), seeking postponement of the date of his execution scheduled for January 22.

+"This case presents a scenario when convicts were given the opportunity to file mercy but only one preferred.
+There might be delay tactics.
+For how long will this go on?
+Had death warrant not been issued, the convicts would not have initiated using their legal remedies," the court said.
+The court passed the fresh directions on the application moved by Tihar jail authorities seeking issuance of fresh death warrants against the four convicts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)